Apple Valley Guitar and Piano Academy

 PIANO BRANDS, MODELS AND DEALERS

-To maintain a posture of neutrality and eliminate any semblance of personal bias, we do not discuss any of these experiences--positive or negative--with our customers.
+To maintain a neutrality and eliminate any semblance of personal bias, we do not endorse or criticize any piano brand, model or dealer.

 KEYBOARD INSTRUMENT TYPES